rosariocannavo/aws-etl-pipeline/README.md

   - *Flink:* Showcases lower end-to-end latency in stream processing scenarios.
   - *Spark:* Introduces slightly higher latency due to its micro-batch processing model.

+## Project Structure
+The main components of the repository are organized as follows:
+ * **cdk-config**:
+   - contains the code for the CDK project organized as follows:
+     * **cdk_config**:
+       - etl_stack.py: is the configuration file that allows you to create the infrastructure;
+       - code-asset: is the folder that should contain the jar file of the flink application;
+     * **app.py**: is the main of the cdk project
+ * **DataSourceSimulator**:
+   - generateData.py: this script sends data to kinesis simulating the streaming;
+   - data.json: contains sample data;
+ * **FlinkApp**:
+   - contains the flink application code organized as follows:
+      * **/flink**: this directory contains the java classes of the project.
+The **App.java** class contains the main and the main logic;
+      * **/target**: this class contains the compilation results and jars to run on aws;
+      * **pom.xml**: the maven configuration file containing all the necessary dependencies;

 ## System Requirements